verus-lang/verus/INSTALL.md

 vargo run -p rust_verify --release -- rust_verify/example/recursion.rs
 ```

-You can also use the helper script to skip the build step on **Linux and macOS**:
+You can also use the helper script to run the verifier without re-building on **Linux and macOS**:

 ```
 ./tools/rust-verify.sh rust_verify/example/recursion.rs